Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/_index.md

 collection: "roll"

 title: "The Luck Legends"
-headerTitle: "A series of unfortunate games."
+# blurb: "A series of unfortunate games."
 blurb: "A series of games where you roll dice, create custom dice, the map is made of dice, or any other lucky mechanic using dice decks."

 downloadLink: "https://drive.google.com/drive/folders/1Dp3anjWLbrJVVznUVE14vxCiezfk6VXu"

-color: "brown"

 date: 2025-11-26